Guide to Cisco Live 2024

 3000 Advanced

 If you are experienced with a given technology and you choose a 1000 level session, you are likely to be disappointed at the lack of depth.
-For sessions that are not new, you can also look at the slides on Cisco Live On-demand Library to get an idea of what the session will cover.
+For sessions that are not new, you can also look at the slides on Cisco Live On-Demand Library to get an idea of what the session will cover.
 You have to rely on the abstract for new sessions.
 Shortly before the conference, you should be able to download the session PDFs and you can double check your choices at that time.
 Lastly, popular sessions are often repeated.
 If you have a schedule conflict between two sessions, you may be able to attend one at a different time.

 Meet the Engineer

-You might want to scheduling a Meet the Engineer (MTE) session.
-It’s time with just you and an engineer who is a specialist in a Cisco technology.
-They can help you with analysis of a technology, comparison of a Cisco solution with a competing/alternate solution, difficult TAC cases, and more.
-It’s a great opportunity to spend some quality time with someone who can help you solve those difficult problems and answer the hard questions.
 You can try stopping by the booth to talk to whoever is available, but if you schedule it before hand you can choose the engineer you want.
-This is the kind of access you can only get here!
+This is the kind of access you can only get at Cisco Live!
 There is also a Meet the Engineer button in the session abstracts.
 This is a great feature to help you find the right person to schedule.
 If you don’t think you can fill an hour with your questions, schedule an engineer and find some other attendees to accompany you.
 I’ve found this to be an excellent way to get more out of the MTE sessions!

 Bonus Features